nmeum/saneterm/DESIGN.md

 configured using `termios(3)`.
 As an example, it possible to bind `SIGINT` to a different keycode using `stty intr <keycode>` but since `saneterm` keybindings are defined separately it would not respect that setting.
+For the same reason, it is also difficult to support noncanoical mode as defined in `termios(3)`.

 The `saneterm` handlers also need to query the `termios(3)` setting on each Gtk signal to determine the current control character, which should be send to the PTY, using `termios(3)`.
 Additionally, the line buffer is bypassed on these signals and any data presently stored in it is never received by the application.

 [9term man page]: https://9fans.github.io/plan9port/man/man1/9term.html
 [gtk textbuffer]: https://developer.gnome.org/gtk3/stable/GtkTextBuffer.html